-The integrated circuit incorporates dual Hall-effect elements with a 2.2 mm spacing and signal processing that switches in response to differential magnetic signals created by ringmagnet poles.
-The circuitry contains a sophisticated digital circuit to reduce system offsets, to calibrate the gain for airgap-independent switch points, and to achieve true zero-speed operation.
-Signal optimization occurs at power-on through the combination of offset and gain adjust and is maintained throughout the operating time with the use of a running-mode calibration.
-The running-mode calibration provides immunity to environmental effects such as micro-oscillations of the target or sudden air gap changes.
+The integrated circuit incorporates dual Hall-effect elements with 2.2 mm spacing and signal processing that switches in response to differential magnetic signals created by ringmagnet poles.
+The circuitry contains a sophisticated digital circuit to reduce system offsets, to calibrate the gain for airgap-independent switchpoints, and to achieve true zero-speed operation.
+Running mode recalibration provides immunity to environmental effects such as micro-oscillations of the target or sudden air gap changes.
+Use of a digital peak detector for output switching control ensures the input signal is never lost, regardless of the amount of signal shift between output edges.

-The device is ideally suited to obtaining speed and duty cycle information in ring-magnet-based speed, position, and timing applications, such as in speedometers.
+The A17301 is ideally suited to obtain speed and duty cycle information for position and timing applications, such as in speedometers/tachometers.

-The A1469 is available in a 4-pin SIP (suffix K) package.
-The package is lead (Pb) free, with 100% matte tin leadframe plating.
+The A17301 is available in a 3-pin SIP (suffix UC).
+The package is lead (Pb) free, with 100% matte-tin leadframe plating.